 - Don’t be tempted to stir your caramel sauce while it is cooking.
-Stirring causes bits of caramel to ride up the side of the sauce the pan, stick, burn and fall back into your caramel, creating bitterness.
+Stirring causes brown bits of caramel to ride up the side of the sauce the pan, stick, burn and fall back into your caramel, creating bitterness.

 Storage and serving suggestions

-This caramel sauce will store in the fridge for 2 weeks.
+This sugar free caramel sauce will store in the fridge for 2 weeks.
 Could you store it longer?
 I am sure you could, I had one of the test bottles in there for 2 weeks and it showed no signs of spoilage, but 2 weeks is a safe bet.

 But guys, seriously, since this caramel sauce is keto-friendly, sugar-free, and low carb, go ahead and put it on all-the-things!
 Make your own caramel macchiatos, top your sugar-free ice creams, or add it to your arsenal of kick-ass ingredients for your low carb baking.
 So many things!

 Hope you enjoy working with it as much as I have.

 One extra step to make the keto caramel sauce thick at room temperature.

 This is 100% optional